Skip to footer content

 To start, Tim Corey demonstrates how to set up a new .NET MAUI project.
 Here are the steps outlined in his video:

-• Choose the MAUI Template: From the project templates, select ".NET MAUI App," ".NET MAUI Blazor App," or ".NET MAUI Class Library" and click Next.
-Tim uses .NET MAUI App. \ (All information in image needed or can zoom in?)
+2. Choose the MAUI Template: From the project templates, select ".NET MAUI App," ".NET MAUI Blazor App," or ".NET MAUI Class Library" and click "Next."
+Tim uses .NET MAUI App.

 This setup provides a foundation for exploring cross-platform development, with Visual Studio generating a basic structure that includes essential components like MauiProgram.cs, platform-specific folders, and shared resources.

-Examining the Project Structure and .NET Platform MAUI Code
+Examining the Project Structure and .NET MAUI Code

 Tim explores the project structure, pointing out similarities to WPF and WinUI projects.